Strongman trades trump democratic deficits in 2017

 "The economy story (in Poland) has a lot going for it, enough for people to not worry too much about politics," said Kieran Curtis, investment director for emerging markets at Standard Life Investments.

-Turkey, one of this year's other top markets, also has a budget deficit below 3 percent of GDP - as well as dynamic growth and favourable demographics.
+Turkey, one of this year's other top markets, also has a budget deficit below 3 percent of GDP - as well as dynamic growth and favorable demographics.

 Its stock market fell last year after an attempted coup.